cased27/academicTranscripts/JSnotes.md

 # JAVASCRIPT

 * JS is the 'verb' of a webpage
+* JS is single threaded.
+This means that only one thing at a time is running and it finishes (in other words, at any given point in time JS is running at most one line of JS code)
 * comment out using `//` (double slash)
 * clear the console using the function `clear()`
 * 'inspect' the page and use the console (developer's tool)